This UKAS 17025 accredited Blood Alcohol laboratory test is highly accurate and provides a reliable analysis of longer term alcohol intake.

 The haematology report (Full blood count) includes Mean Corpuscular Volume (MCV) analysis.
 This measures the volume of the red blood cells, to indicate a person’s alcohol intake.

-The biochemistry analysis includes the LFT and CDT analysis.
 The LFT measures various enzymes in the blood that are produced by the liver.
 Long term alcohol intake causes damage and inflammation of the liver, causing an abnormal result.
-Markers in the LFT include Total Protein, which should be within the range of 60 – 80g/L (gram per litre), Albumin, which is 35 – 50g/L and Globulin, which has a normal range of 19 – 35 g/L.
+The test will look for the level of certain makers associated with liver damage, including Total Protein, Albumin, and Globulin.

 Example of CDT Interpretation:

 CDT 1.6 – 1.9% – Intake may be high but not necessarily in the range of dependence